latchjack/latchjack/README.md

 # Hey!
 I'm Latch 👋🏽

 - I'm a Software Engineer based in London, UK.
-- I currently build software for use in the CyberSecurity industry at [NCC Group](https://www.nccgroup.com/uk/).
 - I love solving problems.
+- I currently build software for use in the CyberSecurity industry.
 - I'm an Animation graduate, who's very passionate about great design.
 - I studied at [General Assembly](https://generalassemb.ly/).
-- I love building websites, games and applications (ranging from useful to just plain old fun).

 ## 🔨 Technologies and Tools I use